fabian-z/maping/README.md

 #Getting started

 You will need to have a working go environment installed.
-Refer to your distributions manual or support forums on accomplish this.
+Refer to your distributions manual or support forums on how to accomplish this.

 ```
 go get github.com/nfdesign/maping